 For those of us not intending to step out in pink tailoring anytime soon, pink socks are a simple, stylish way to incorporate this colour into daily dressing.
 Read on for our edit and style tips for perfecting pink.

 Despite its connotations as a traditionally feminine colour, pink is actually one of the truly timeless shades in menswear.
 Confident but classy, there is a shade of pink out there that will look darn good with most staples.
 From grey tailoring to cream chinos to all washes of denim, it can be the pop you need.
 For summer days in shorts, pick Pink Friday trainer socks – they go well with shorts in navy or stone, but also even pastels (including pink).

 Like all colours, pink has various shades, so experiment to find the one you like best.
-You can go bold and bright with our Pink Friday sock style, or more muted with Desert Pink from our Ilaria Urbinati collection.
+You can go bold and bright with our Simply Sartorial in Pink Friday sock, or more muted with the pastel Pink Diamond from Ilaria Urbinati’s Spotlight Collection.

 Pink socks work really well when you keep it classic and simple.
 And that includes both dressed up and dressed down.
 Pink socks look very good (and we mean very good) with black tie.
 Crisp white shirt, black tux, pink socks: perfection.
 Day-to-day they are a friend to chinos – playful yet polished.
 Pink lifts neutrals like beige and stones, cream and soft greys.
 Go for a block pink sock like Simply Sartorial Pink Friday or something softer like Bond St. Herringbone in Pink.